 The competition for viewership between the major broadcast networks is fierce.
 As television audiences start to decline due to the internet, Networks continually shift and move their television shows to fight for the coveted Nielsen rating.
 The base lineup of the Prime Time schedule is the foundation for the ABC Network Ad Sales organization to sell advertising space.
 This lineup is announced collectively for all broadcast networks at the annual upfront events at Ad Week in New York.

 In the television industry, an upfront is a gathering at the start of important advertising sales periods, held by television network executives and attended by major advertisers and the media.
 Each major television network previews their upcoming fall and mid-season series for advertisers, the press, and the other networks.
 Annual upfronts for TV generally occurs in early May.

-The second phase of the project is the development and implementation of a day to day operational tool to manage the 52 week ABC Network programming schedule.
-This module was called EVE (Evaluate, Verify & Ensconce) which streamlines and automates the day to day scheduling and work flows between ABC Programming/Scheduling and Current/Alternative Production business units.
+The second phase of the project was the development and implementation of a day to day operational tool to manage the 52 week ABC Network programming schedule.
+This module was called EVE (Evaluate, Verify & Ensconce) which streamlines and automates the day to day scheduling and work flows between ABC Programming/Scheduling and the Current/Alternative Production business units.